vipertooth/HTB-Remote/Readme.md

 From this I noted open ports to check out being  21, 111, 80, 139, 445.

 I like to leave webservers to be the last port to check out because they tend to take the most effort.
-It is smart to start gobuster running while enumerating other services
+It is smart to start gobuster running while enumerating other services.

 I started with checking the Anonymous login to ftp.